tsgates/arch-wiki-markdown/wiki/Motd.md

 ====

   ------------------------ ------------------------ ------------------------
+  [Tango-two-arrows.png]   This article or section  [Tango-two-arrows.png]
-  [Tango-document-new.png] This article is a stub.
-[Tango-document-new.png]
+                           is a candidate for
+                           merging with Core
+                           utilities.
                            Notes: please use the
-                           first argument of the
+                           second argument of the
                            template to provide more
                            detailed indications.
                            (Discuss)